Rath2601/core_java/README.md

 ### **LIST NOTES** :

-1.**List Interface**: A general-purpose ordered collection.
+1. **List Interface**: A general-purpose ordered collection.
 It doesn't enforce FIFO or LIFO; it's up to the specific implementation or usage.
-2.**Stack Class**: Implements LIFO behavior and extends Vector, which implements List.
+2. **Stack Class**: Implements LIFO behavior and extends Vector, which implements List.
-3.**LinkedList Class**: Implements both List and Deque, allowing for both FIFO and LIFO behaviors depending on the methods used.
+3. **LinkedList Class**: Implements both List and Deque, allowing for both FIFO and LIFO behaviors depending on the methods used.